andkhong/Outlay/README.md

 1. NPM INSTALL
-2. NPM RUN SERVER
+2. NPM RUN POSTINSTALL
-3. Open browser to localhost:3000
+3. Open browser to localhost:8080
 4. When changes are made, refresh browser!
 5. Type Instagram User's Profile into Input Field
 6. Watch as the page change.
 User can upload their own pictures to preview the Layout!

-TODO
+-- TODO
 1. Improve UI Design
 2. Convert to Redux
 3. Improve Scraper
-4.
+4. Fix File Reader to resize picture in correct resolution